animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-When using Spring Data for Apache Geode’s Function annotation support combined with Apache Geode’s [PDX Serialization](https://geode.apache.org/docs/guide/19/developing/data_serialization/gemfire_pdx_serialization.html), there are a few logistical things to keep in mind.
+When using Spring Data for GemFire's Function annotation support combined with Apache Geode's [PDX Serialization](https://geode.apache.org/docs/guide/19/developing/data_serialization/gemfire_pdx_serialization.html), there are a few logistical things to keep in mind.